bleonheart/bleonheart.github.io/docs/Creations/creations.md

   </video>
 </details>

 ---

-### Civil Terminals
+### Working Terminal

 **Description**:

-Introduces multiple **Civil Terminals** that enable players to join various classes within a given faction.
-These terminals are highly customizable and easy to modify, allowing players to flag their active or inactive status based on their employment within the faction.
+Allows players to join or leave specific classes in a faction through interactive terminals.
+Settings are highly customizable, and players can flag themselves active or inactive.

-**Features**:

-- **Class Selection**: Choose and become different classes within a faction through interactive terminals.
-- **Customization**: Heavily customizable settings to modify terminal functionalities and available classes.
-- **Employment Status**: Players can flag up (active) or flag down (inactive) their working status directly through the terminals.
-- **User-Friendly Interface**: Simple and intuitive interface for seamless interaction and class management.
-- **Integration with Faction Systems**: Works in tandem with existing faction mechanics to streamline player roles and responsibilities.

 **Video**: